 Learn moreRaju Raman Neupane

 Project CoordinatorMr.
-Neupane has more than 26 years of experience in the Government Health Sector working especially in child health and immunization, at the sub-national and district level.
-He also has experience at the local level for sectoral planning, monitoring, implementation as well as formulation of health policy and other documents.
-He is committed, hardworking and interested in the research field.
-He was involved in different health sector-related Assessments.
-He has strong knowledge of Appreciative Inquiry and other public health programs.
+Raju Raman Neupane is a public health professional with a decade of experience in health systems and programs.
+He has more than 26 years of experience in the Government Health Sector working especially in child health and immunization, at the sub-national and district level.
+He also has experience at the local level for sectoral planning, monitoring, implementation as well as formulation of health policy and other policies documents.
+He is also skilled in disease surveillance (Vaccine preventable diseases) and [...]

 Learn moreProject Location